Interview with Cary Tardi, Coordinator for Recruitment and Events at Manitoba Institute of Trades and Technology (MITT)

 CT: A variety of scholarships and bursaries are available for Canadian citizens and Permanent Residents from most secondary institutions.
 These are funds that help offset the cost of tuition and living expenses while studying in a program and don’t have to be re-paid.
 Many students are also eligible to receive Canada student loans through Manitoba Student Aid or Student Loans through local banks or credit unions.

-It’s also important to note that once a student has found work and registered as an Apprentice with Apprenticeship Manitoba, they will receive paid on-the-job training from their employer and the cost of tuition for their in-class training is heavily subsidized by the Provincial Government.
+It’s also important to note that once a student has found work and registered as an Apprentice with Apprenticeship Manitoba, they will receive paid on-the-job training from their employer and the Provincial Government heavily subsidizes the cost of tuition for their in-class training.

 EO: How do apprenticeship programs work?
 Does anybody fail from this?